-I love combining tech, design and strategy together to create with purpose.
+I love combining tech, social, design, and strategy together to create with purpose.

 Elyse and Jeremy's Mexican 75